VisionSystemsInc/docker_recipes/README.rst

 Build Args                   ``CUDA_VERSION`` - Version of CUDA to install (e.g. ``10.2`` or ``11.0.7``)
 Build Args                   ``CUDNN_VERSION`` - Optional: Version of CUDNN to install. (e.g. ``7`` or ``8``)
 Build Args                   ``CUDA_RECIPE_TARGET`` - Optional: Specifies how much of the CUDA stack to install (explained below).
 Default: ``runtime``
 Environment Variable         ``NVIDIA_VISIBLE_DEVICES`` - Required: Sets which nvidia devices are visible in the container.
-Default: ``all``
+Set to: ``all``
 Environment Variable         ``NVIDIA_DRIVER_CAPABILITIES`` - Optional: Which device capabilities are enabled in the container.
-Default: `compute,utility`, which is also the value the runtime assumes if this environment variable is unset.
+Default: ``compute,utility``, which, if unset, is the default assumed by the runtime.
 Environment Variable         ``NVIDIA_REQUIRE_*`` - Optional: Sets test conditions to prevent running on incompatible systems Output dir                   ``/usr/local``
 Minimum Dockerfile frontend: docker/dockerfile:1.3-labs or docker/dockerfile:1.4